itszaman7/cse472/README.md

 ### Development Tips

-- Use `npm run dev` for both client and server during development
+- Use `pnpm run dev` for both client and server during development
 - Check browser console and server logs for errors
 - Use Prisma Studio to inspect database data
 - Monitor network requests in browser dev tools

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch